 Since the recent update of the Google Maps application, users are now kept informed of the various restrictions that can sometimes occur in public transportation.
 Google Maps is based on data from local transport operators.
 These alerts can warn you about the obligation to wear a mask and the removal of certain lines.
 At this time, these alerts are only available in France, Belgium, Spain, the Netherlands, the United Kingdom, the United States, Mexico, Brazil, Argentina, Colombia, Australia, India and Thailand.
 A global roll-out is probably planned in the coming days.

-In addition, in some countries, additional information are available, such as Indonesia, Israel, the Philippines, South Korea and the United States.
-In these countries, it is possible to have alerts when users visit medical centres or COVID-19 testing centres.
-Indeed, it will be possible to be alerted on the possibilities to access to the centres, as well as to the guidelines of the local health structure.
+In addition, in some countries, additional information is available, such as Indonesia, Israel, the Philippines, South Korea and the United States.
+In these countries, it is possible to have alerts when users visit medical centers or COVID-19 testing centers.
+Indeed, it will be possible to be alerted on the possibilities to access the centers, as well as to the guidelines of the local health structure.
 This is in order to avoid overcrowding or being turned away.